2028badivi/petRPG/README.md

   * lives,
   * and level.
  * Gameplay is infinite.
 However, as you level up, the game gets harder, as incrementing variables costs more money and variables decrease faster.
 The game ends when you lose 2 "hearts."
  * You lose a heart when your cash or any pet care variable goes to 0 or below  after executing your schedule/day.
-However, after you lose your first heart, you gain a "loan" of $50 to recover your care and character variables.
  * This game is all about logical planning and scheduling a day for the future.
 A running total of all your expenses is in the "status section".

 * To increase these variables, a user has to use block logic to plan their day, which teaches the user how to logically think along with planning for the future.